siyuanmengmax/siyuanmengmax/README.md

 ## 🎓 About Me
 - 🔭 I'm currently a PhD candidate at UMass Amherst
-- 🌱 I'm currently learning Point Cloud Processing and Computer Vision
 - 👯 I'm looking to collaborate on Open Source Projects
-- 💬 Ask me about Python, Point Cloud Processing, Computer Vision
+- 💬 Ask me about Python, Tranportation, Civil Engineering

 ## 🛠 Tech Stack
 ### Languages